Top 10 Wettest Places on Earth by Annual Rainfall

 Cropp River - New Zealand

 Cropp River is found in New Zealand.
-It is known in the world for being the 4th wettest place as it receives 11,516 millimetres of rainfall.
-Crop River holds the record for the longest rainfall in New Zealand, which is 48 hours without stopping.
-This river is 9 kilometres in length, and one of the most beautiful places in Oceania.
+It is known worldwide for being the 4th wettest place, receiving 11,516 millimeters of rainfall.
+Crop River holds the record for the most extended rain in New Zealand, 48 hours without stopping.
+This river is 9 kilometers long and is one of the most beautiful places in Oceania.

 5. San Antonio de Ureca, Bioko Island – Equatorial Guinea